vincent/kisslists/README.md

 KissLists is a dead simple shared lists server.

-- no user management
-- no import / export

 with

+- mobile optimised design
 - basic theme support
 - websockets messages
 - sqlite database

+but

+- no user management
+- no import / export

 <br><br>